Ivankiv: History

 In the middle of the 15th century, the territory around modern Ivankiv was called "Zemlya Trudinivska" (Trudinivska Land).
 It was a property of Kyiv boyar Olehnja Juhnovich.
 In 1524 King of Poland Sigismund I the Old gave this land to Kyiv Burgess Tishko Proskura.
 In 1589 Ivan Proskura became the owner of this land.
 The town was founded in 1589 and named after Ivan Proskura.
 At first it was called "Ivaniv" and "Ivanivka" but later changed to "Ivankiv".

 At the beginning of the 17th century, Crimean Tatars made four military campaigns on Polesia, and as a result, many people in Ivankiv were killed, taken prisoner and sold into slavery.

 On 30 May 1645, the forces of Grand Crown Hetman Stanisław Koniecpolski attacked Ivankiv, which at that time belonged to Olizar Wołczkiewicz.

 Until 18 July 2020, Ivankiv served as an administrative center of Ivankiv Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Ivankiv Raion was merged into Vyshhorod Raion.

-The Ivankiv Historical and Local History Museum was reportedly destroyed during the Battle of Ivankiv, a military engagement in the 2022 Russian invasion of Ukraine, leading to the loss of over twenty works by the artist Maria Prymachenko.
+The Ivankiv Historical and Local History Museum was reportedly destroyed during the 2022 Russian invasion of Ukraine, leading to the loss of over twenty works by the artist Maria Prymachenko.
 The settlement was used by the Russian military as a ground base for reinforcement in their push towards Kyiv.
 BBC quoted local residents saying that the occupying Russian forces did not allow evacuation and opened fire at anyone who tried to leave the settlement.
-On 1 April 2022, Ukrainian forces regained control of Ivankiv.
+On 1 April 2022, Ukrainian forces belonging to the 109th Battalion of the 10th Mountain Assault Brigade regained control of Ivankiv.

+Until 26 January 2024, Ivankiv was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Ivankiv became a rural settlement.

 Geography

-Located in the middle of the southern area of its raion, Ivankiv lies between Kyiv and Pripyat.
+Located in the middle of Vyshhorod Raion, Ivankiv lies between Kyiv and Pripyat.
 It is located 42 miles south from the Chernobyl power plant, with the entrance to the exclusion zone being located 20 miles north, at Dytiatky.
-Ivankiv town was not as affected by the Chernobyl disaster compared to other towns.
+Ivankiv was not as affected by the Chernobyl disaster compared to other populated places.